 Form 4952 Investment Interest Expense Deduction is no exception.
 The primary benefit of this form is the potential to lower the tax liability you may owe.

-It’s important to understand the basics of Form 4952 Investment Interest Expense Deduction and how it can potentially benefit you come tax season.
+Understand the basics of Form 4952 Investment Interest Expense Deduction and how it can potentially benefit you come tax season.

 The three parts of Form 4952 include:

 There are a few exceptions that do not qualify for the deduction form: